opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 To save spec as PDF - select text below (including images) -> right click -> Print -> Save as PDF
-# Time Card (www.timingcard.com)
+# Time Card
 #### Spec revision № 1.0
+Time Card is the heart of the [Open Time Server](http://www.opentimeserver.com) Project.
+This spec can be accessed using http://www.timingcard.com

 ![Time Card](images/timingcard.png)
-Time Card is the heart of the Open Time Server Project.
-You can find more info at www.ocptap.com

 ## Table of Contents
 1. [General](#General)